RochelleLBeckford/what-is-html/README.md

 ---
 - [ ] Encompass:
   - [ ] HTML
-- [ ] HTML → will be the structure and skeleton of how the app will appear on the webpage# what-is-html
+- [ ] HTML → will be the structure and skeleton of how the app will appear on the webpage